 When I start Kepler with the sensor-view at the top of modules.txt, the UI looks the same.
 It's not until I open a workflow that I see the new model type (white instead of gray background around the buttons and tabs).

 How does one add components to the new model type?
 Currently it's empty.
 It'd be nice if I could specify in a configuration file the semantic types or actor/parameter class names I want to include, e.g.:

 I'd prefer not to have to change the metadata in every actor's KAR file that I want to include in the model type.

 It looks like the config files are in:

 To be consistent with other modules using MoML config files, it should be:

-#6 Updated by Sean Riddle over 8 years ago
+#6 Updated by Sean Riddle almost 12 years ago

 I've changed around the way to make components visible.
 There are two attributes defined in org.kepler.domains.ev.EVTableau: _filterModule and _filterRelativePath.
 These are StringAttributes that contain the name of a module and the relative path from that module to a text file containing actor references.
 In EVTableau this references resources/library_filter.txt in the sensor-view module.
 This file will contain actor classnames or LSIDs, one per line, with blank lines ignored.
 The default library_filter.txt shows the StringConstant and Constant actors.
 These final changes were committed in trunk in r26376-9.